Chukwudimma843/Diabetes-Artefact-Project/README.md

 This repository contains the full technical and statistical workflow for building and evaluating models to predict near‑term hospital readmission in diabetic patients.
 The analysis is implemented in R via an R Markdown report, with reproducible steps for data preparation, exploratory analysis, feature engineering, model development, and evaluation.

-**Core approaches:**t-test/ ANOVA, AUC, logistic regression, precision, random forest, XGBoost, recall,Specificity,F1-score and ROC analysis.
+**Core approaches:** ANOVA, AUC, logistic regression, precision, random forest, XGBoost, recall,Specificity,F1-score and ROC analysis.
 ---

 ## 🗂 Repository Structure